What to Know About the Rise of Colon and Rectal Cancer in Young Adults

 Dr. Dionigi: There are many well-known risk factors associated with early onset colorectal cancer and these include a family history of colorectal cancer, inherited syndromes, such as Lynch syndrome or familial adenomatous polyposis, as well as inflammatory bowel disease.
 However, to date, the rise of colon and rectal cancer in patients younger than 45 cannot be fully explained by only these factors.
 In fact, up to 80% these cases are sporadic, or not inherited.
 More research is needed to fully understand why there is a rise in this part of the population.

-Screening for colorectal cancer is recommended to begin at age 45.
+Screening for colon and rectal cancer is recommended to begin at age 45.
 For people younger than 45, how are screening recommendations determined?

 Dr. Lebwohl: We recommend that someone who has a first-degree relative, such as a parent or sibling, who had early onset colorectal cancer get screened earlier.
 This would be either 10 years younger than when their relative was diagnosed with cancer or at age 40, whichever comes first.
 For example, if your relative was diagnosed at 35, you should get screened at 25.